winneon/ptpfreeleech/README.md

 ## Usage

-To start the script, run the following command.
+To start the script, run the following command within the script's working directory.

 ```bash
 $ npm run start # Run if using npm.